TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/PhpSyntaxFormatting.rst

 .. note::

    The old rule allowed the operator only at the end.
 Both are still valid.
-Please do no "mass-change" across the core.
+Please do no "mass-change" across the Core.
 Use the new rule for future changes or patches currently under review but do **not** block reviews because of the legacy concatenation.
 If you change a line/method anyway, you can of course adapt CGL-changes as well (as long as it's no